mrismanaziz/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## What did Romans use to cut pizza before the rolling cutter was invented?
+Lil Caesars